 1.2.
-NHI Certification
+MOH/NHI Certification

-The PCP group must have met the licensing standards defined by the Licensing and Accreditation Unit of MOH to qualify as an NHI approved provider.
+The PCP group must have met the certification standards established jointly by the Licensure/Accreditation Unit of the MOH and NHI to qualify as an NHI approved provider.
 Prior to entering into a contractual agreement with NHI, an onsite assessment will be carried out by the NHI Unit and representatives of the MOH to determine if the interested party meets the requirements.
 Once the basic criteria have been met, the NHI will assign a code to the PCP practice to serve as an identifier for future reference.
 The NHI Approved facility should also display both the relevant NHI & MOH Provider signs according to the specified format.

-In addition, physicians shall be duly licensed by the Medical Council to practice medicine in Belize and shall maintain good professional standing at all times.
-Evidence of such licensing shall be submitted to NHI upon request.
-The PCP Director shall give immediate notice to NHI of a physician or other member of the health team's suspension or revocation, or initiation of any proceeding that could result in suspension or revocation, of licensure, or the filing of a malpractice action against the PCP.
+In addition, all personnel must also comply with the licensing standards established by MOH and other professional entities.
+Physicians shall be duly licensed by the Medical Council to practice medicine in Belize and shall maintain good professional standing at all times.
+Evidence of such licensing shall be submitted to NHI/MOH upon request.
+It is the responsibility of the PCP Administrator to ensure that all licensing requirements are met and renewed as required.
+The PCP Director shall also give immediate notice to NHI of a physician or other member of the health team's suspension or revocation, or initiation of any proceeding that could result in suspension or revocation, of licensure, or the filing of a malpractice action against the PCP.
 Other health professionals shall abide by their corresponding licensing and accreditation standards guiding their respective professions as established by the MOH and should present evidence of compliance of such requisites.
+Copies of such licenses should be maintained in the personnel files (P-files).

-The NHI reserves the right to terminate contractual agreements with a PCP due to failure to meet the license standards set by the appropriate licensing bodies.
+NHI reserves the right to terminate contractual agreements with a MOH PCP due to failure to meet the license and accreditation standards set by the appropriate licensing and accrediting bodies.